Introduction

 - Transfer Taxes: These taxes differ greatly by location; for example, Los Angeles imposes a transfer tax of $5,748, while Houston has none.

 Conversely, buyers typically incur expenses related to their mortgage, such as loan origination fees and appraisal costs.
 However, in a competitive market, vendors may offer to cover part of the buyer's expenses as a concession to facilitate the transaction.
 This approach can be particularly effective in a market where buyers are gaining more negotiating power.
-For instance, in 2026, buyers increasingly requested concessions like closing-cost contributions and home warranties due to anticipated easing of mortgage rates.
+For instance, in 2026, buyers increasingly requested seller concessions and home warranties due to anticipated easing of mortgage rates.

 Identify Common Misconceptions: Surprises in Seller Closing Costs